zio/zio-flow/docs/modules/CassandraKvStore.md

+# Example Project

+An example project or sample code will be provided in the future to demonstrate how to use this module in a `zio-flow` app.
+In the meantime, our integration test suite (under `it` subdirectory) provides some good examples.
+Mainly, a `CqlSession` needs to be provided.
+See `CassandraTestContainerSupport.scala` in the test suite on how to construct a `CqlSession`.

 # Supported Versions

 The Cassandra module supports Cassandra 3.x, Cassandra 4.x and ScyllaDB 4.x.
 Specifically, we test against Cassandra 3.11, Cassandra 4.1, and ScyllaDB 4.5.
-See `CassandraKeyValueStoreSpec.scala` under the project's `it` (Integration Test) subdirectory for more details.
+See `CassandraKeyValueStoreSpec.scala` in the test suite for more details.

 # Database Setup

 The Cassandra module requires a table (column family) for persistence.
-To create such a table, run the following CQL statement:
+To create this table, run the following CQL statement:

 ```cql
 CREATE TABLE _zflow_key_value_store (